heptarch/heptarch.github.io/projects.md

 Hire smart people, give them money, equipment, and fun problems to work on, and your output will probably depend sensitively on *who you choose*.
-Like scouting and talent development in professional sports, building a winning team requires more than deep pockets; you need good eyes and a good gut instinct for how the different parts of the team will gel.
+Like scouting and talent development in professional sports, building a winning team requires more than deep pockets; you need sharp eyes and a gut instinct for how the different parts of the team will gel.
 As Brattain once said of the transistor research group, “It was probably one of the greatest research teams ever pulled together on a